openSUSE/catatonit/README.md

 will try to use the sub-reaper support in the kernel.
 You can pass `-g` if you want signals to be forwarded to the entire process group of your spawned process (otherwise it's just forwarded to the process spawned).

+If you wish to use catatonit as a convenient pause container (do not spawn a child process nor do any signal handling), use pass `-P`.

 ### Installation ###